acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ## Pages directory

-This newly created pages directory will contain all our HTML documents except index.html which will server as start page of the application.
-We could of course move this document to the pages directory as well but this will break the application's default url redirecting/rewriting logic.
-Because when you enter now [http://localhost:8080/exist/apps/thun-demo](http://localhost:8080/exist/apps/thun-demo) you will be automatically redirected to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html).
+This newly created pages directory will contain all our HTML documents except index.html which will serve as the starting page of the application.
+We could of course move this document to the pages directory as well but this will break the application’s default url redirecting/rewriting logic: when you enter [http://localhost:8080/exist/apps/thun-demo](http://localhost:8080/exist/apps/thun-demo), you will be automatically redirected to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html).
 A nice feature.

-But let's create another HTML document, store it in the pages directory and add a link in the applications navigation bar.
+But let’s create another HTML document, store it in the pages directory and add a link in the applications navigation bar.

 ### show.html

 Our first HTML document will be very minimalistic and just contain three lines of code for now.
 But later this page will probably become the most crucial one in our application.
-In the *pages/* directory create a new document named *[show.htm*l](http://linktofile)[.](http://linktofile) Add the following code to the document and save it:
+In the *pages/* directory, create a new document named [*show.html*](http://linktofile).
+Add the following code to the document and save it:

 **Show.html**